 It’s worth noting that in cases involving great bodily harm to a victim for the purposes of extortion, suspects may also face torture charges.

-Penalties for Extortion
+Penalties for Extortion and Blackmail

 In cases where the attempt to extort the victim were unsuccessful, attempted extortion charges may be brought up.
 This charge is different than that for most attempted crimes in California.
 Although the penalty for attempted crimes is generally half of what it would be if the crime was actually completed, when it comes to attempted extortion, the crime may be a felony or misdemeanor.
 If charged as a misdemeanor, the maximum penalty is one year in jail and a $1,000 fine.
 If charged as a felony, the maximum penalty is three years in prison and $10,000 in fines.
-As you can see, it is very important to speak with a Vista extortion lawyer if you have been accused of even attempted extortion.
+As you can see, it is very important to speak with a lawyer experienced in fighting blackmail charges if you have been accused of even attempted extortion.

 If torture charges are brought up because the victim suffered serious bodily harm as a result of the extortion, then the defendant will face a life sentence.